uber-archive/request-redis-cache/README.md

 This was built along side [backbone-api-client][] to make caching responses from API clients easier.
 However, it is generic enough to use with any request mechanism.

+It is built with a expire based cache that saves data for a TTL.
+Upon expiration, it will query the server when requested again.

 [Redis]: http://redis.io/
 [backbone-api-client]: https://github.com/uber/backbone-api-client